 BIFF: You fake!
 You phony little fake!
 You fake!
 [Overcome, he turns quickly and weeping fully goes out with his suitcase.
 Willy is left on the floor on his knees.]

 WILLY: I gave you an order!
 Biff, come back here or I’ll beat you!
 Come back here!
 I’ll whip you!
 (Act 2)

 Discovering his father's affair, Biff walks out on Willy both by literally abandoning him in the doorway and by emotionally separating himself from his father.
-Ironically, it may be that Willy's fear of being abandoned has in part led him to have the affair in the first place.
+Ironically, it may be Willy's fear of being abandoned that led him to have the affair in the first place.

 LINDA [shouting after Biff]: You invite him to dinner.
 He looks forward to it all day—[Biff appears in his parent’s bedroom, looks around, and exits]—and then you desert him there.
 There’s no stranger you’d do that to!

 LINDA: You’re a pair of animals!
 Not one, not another living soul would have had the cruelty to walk out on that man in a restaurant!
 (Act 2)